Eschatologue/CM_wiki/docs/class/fighter/runecarver.md

 You have learned how to imbue yourself with the might of giants.
 As a **:rsc-b: Bonus Action**{ .rsc }, you magically gain the following benefits for 1 minute:

-**Titan’s Form**{ .inl } If you are smaller than Large, you become Large, along with anything you are wearing.
+**Titan’s Form**{.inl} If you are smaller than Large, you become Large, along with anything you are wearing.
 If you lack the room to become Large, your size doesn't change.

-**Jötunn’s Strength**{ .inl } You have **:d20-adv: Advantage**{ .d20 } on Strength checks and Strength saving throws.
+**Jötunn’s Strength**{.inl} You have **:d20-adv: Advantage**{ .d20 } on Strength checks and Strength saving throws.

-**Runebound Strikes**{ .inl } Once per turn, when you make an attack you deal an extra 1d6 damage to a target on a hit.
+**Runebound Strikes**{.inl} Once per turn, when you make an attack you deal an extra 1d6 damage to a target on a hit.
 The damage increases by 1d6 when you reach level 10 (2d6) and 17 (3d6).

 You can use this once per **:rest-long: Long Rest**.
 When you have no uses of this feature left, you can expend one us of your Second Wind to use Giant's Might again.